Travel. It leaves you speechless then turns you into a storyteller” ~ Ibn Battua.

-Where to stay?
-Dormy Inn Premium, Shibuya ドーミーイン PREMIUM 渋谷神宮前
+I highly recommend staying at Dormy Inn Premium, Shibuya ドーミーイン PREMIUM 渋谷神宮前.

 - Spend your first day discovering Shibuya 渋谷 by crossing “The Scramble” (world’s busiest street crossing – some 3,000 people use it at any one time).
 Wander through the quirky shops on Takeshita-dori, Harajuku 原宿.

 - Explore Shinjuku 新宿 Station (busiest station in the world) then escape to Shinjuku Gyoen for some tranquility in the busy city.

 - Discover Senso-ji Temple at Asakusa 浅草 then visit Akihabara 秋葉原 Electric Town for anime and electronics.
 Start your night off at the amazing Robot Restaurant ロボットレストラン (read my experience here).